 Midwest Institute reviews its academic programs on a regular basis to ensure currency with growing employment requirements.
 As necessary, Midwest Institute may change, amend or modify program offerings and schedules.
 If you have any questions regarding this process you may contact the Director of Education.

 Students should be aware that the unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, is subject to civil and criminal liabilities.
-Penalties may include monetary damages, fines and imprisonment.
-Midwest Institute prohibits use of its computers and computer networks for the unauthorized downloading and uploading of copyright-protected material, or for maintaining or storing unauthorized copyright-protected material.
+Penalties may include monetary damages, fines, and imprisonment.
+Midwest Institute prohibits the use of its computers and computer networks for the unauthorized downloading and uploading of copyright-protected material, or for maintaining or storing unauthorized copyright-protected material.
 Disciplinary action, up to and including expulsion from the school, will be taken against students who engage in unauthorized distribution of copyrighted materials using Midwest Institute’s information technology system.

 STUDENT DEMOGRAPHIC INFORMATION

 Information about the study body of Midwest Institute is available on the College Navigator website http://nces.ed.gov/collegenavigator/?q=Midwest+Institute&s=all&id=178183 The College Navigator is maintained by the U.S. Department of Education National Center for Educational Statistics.
 To view information about Midwest Institute, enter the school name into the search box.
 Some of the information you will find is the following:

 - Enrollment by gender and race and ethnicity distribution of students